flaskbb/flaskbb-theme-redefined/README.md

 flaskbb-theme-redefined
 =======================

 ** This theme is not finished yet.
-Ideas? --> Open a new [https://github.com/sh4nks/flaskbb-theme-redefined/issues](Issue)/[https://github.com/sh4nks/flaskbb-theme-redefined/pulls](Pull Request).
+Ideas? --> Open a new [Issue](https://github.com/sh4nks/flaskbb-theme-redefined/issues)/[Pull Request](https://github.com/sh4nks/flaskbb-theme-redefined/pulls).

 ## About
 This theme is based upon the awesome FluxBB theme 'redefined'.